Witch trials in New York: Ralph and Mary Hall

 In 1665, Ralph and Mary Hall of Setauket were accused of witchcraft and causing the death of their neighbor, George Wood, along with his child.
 A three-year witch hunt, investigations, and trials followed where the Halls found themselves fighting for their freedom and livelihoods in the court system, only to eventually be released and acquitted of all charges by order of Colonial Governor Richard Nicolls in 1668.

 Katherine Harrison

 In June of 1670, after being convicted of witchcraft in a trial in Wethersfield, Connecticut, Katherine Harrison moved to Westchester County, New York as an order of the court and with hopes of escaping the vandalism and demolishing of her property by neighbors.
-Shortly after, residents in Westchester complained about her presence and ordered her to leave the city, but once she was brought into court in June of 1670, Westchester was allowed her to live where she pleased.
+Shortly after, residents in Westchester complained about her presence and ordered her to leave the city, but once she was brought into court in June of 1670, the governor allowed her to live where she pleased.
 In early 1672, Harrison sued 11 of her neighbors for defamation of property.